 This material is intended for clinicians and vestibular scientists.

-The HIT is a bedside technique used to diagnose reduction in vestibular function in one ear vs. the other.
+The HIT test is a bedside technique used to diagnose reduction in vestibular function in one ear vs. the other.

-It is one of several bedside methods offering similar information.
-The table below provides our opinions regarding their general clinical characteristics.
+It describes the result of having an examiner abruptly accelerate and then decelerate the head, moving the head in rapidly at high speed and then stopping it.
+The term "HIT" is generally used for a sudden rotational movement about the up-down (vertical) axis of the head.
 A similar "impulse" can also be delivered about a linear axis -- this is generally called the "head heave test", with the word "heave" denoting that the movement is lateral along the interaural axis.
-In both cases, the trajectory of motion is an "impulse" -- of rotational velocity in one case, and of linear velocity in the other, so the nomenclature could be improved.
+In both cases, the trajectory of motion consists of something that looks a bit like a "bell curve" of rotational velocity in one case, and of linear velocity in the other.

-|Test||Sensitive||Specific||Vulnerability to bias||Durability||Clinical Utility|
+|Test||Sensitive||Specific||Vulnerability to bias||Durability||Clinical Utility||Safety|

-|Vibration Test||Middle||Middle||Low||very high||High|
+|Vibration Test||Middle||Middle||Low||very high||High||High|

 HIT (head impulse test) -- rotational version.